MACS-WEB METROLift’s Automated Computer System

 It is important that patrons know METROLift is a shared-ride public transit service.
 In accordance with the Americans with Disabilities Act (ADA), travel times and the timeliness of service are comparable to fixed-route bus service.
 Please read this policy brochure carefully to familiarize yourself with the type and level of service that METROLift provides.
 Remember that you have a responsibility to use accessible fixed-route METRO bus service when possible.

 Our goal is to provide safe and reliable transportation.
 If, after reading this manual, you have questions regarding METROLift, please phone the METROLift Customer Service and Eligibility Department at 713-225-0119.
+Also, please let us know if you would information sent to you in an alternate format.

 Download Program Guide Booklet (PDF)

-Download Program Guide Text Only (PDF)
+Download Program Guide Text Only (Plain Text)

 Download METRO Accessibility Features Short List (PDF)